 5. Use Landscaping to Improve Drainage

 Protect your home against flooding wherever possible by implementing design techniques that promote effective drainage.
 Ideally, the ground around your home will slope away from your house in all directions, but you can also counter bad drainage areas with a DIY dry creek bed or rain garden to filter rainwater runoff.
-While some of the DIY solutions won’t stand against hurricane-level floods, it will improve your chances of redirecting water that would normally cause damage to your home.
+Although some of the DIY solutions won’t stand against hurricane-level flood, they will improve your chances of redirecting water that would normally cause damage to your home.
 This is particularly important for homes that have basements prone to flooding or excessive moisture.

 6. Prepare an Emergency Plan for Pets